← Back to Blog

 Three steps: pull the statutory resale package, run the association's legal name through the state court, and read 12 months of board minutes.

-- Request the statutory resale package the day you go under contract.
-In Florida condo, that's the §718.503 FAQ sheet and full document package.
+1. Request the statutory resale package the day you go under contract.
+In Florida condo, that's the §718.503 disclosure package (including the §718.504 FAQ sheet) and full document package.
 In California, the §4525 packet (the association has 10 days to deliver to the seller under §4530).
 In Texas, the §82.157 condo resale certificate.
-In Washington, the §64.90.640 resale certificate (5-day non-waivable cancellation clock).
+In Washington, the §64.90.640 resale certificate, which must state “any unsatisfied judgments against the association and the status of any legal actions in which the association is a party or a claimant” and carries a five-business-day cancellation clock.
 Whatever state you're in, send the request in writing and time-stamp it.
 The statutory clock to walk away starts when you receive the documents, not when they were prepared.

 For the broader documentation strategy and how to combine litigation discovery with reserve studies, CC&Rs, and meeting minutes, the GoverningDocs pillar guide on HOA financial health walks through the full diagnostic.
 The companion guide on Fannie and Freddie's condo financing rules in 2026 covers the warrantability framework that makes pending litigation a financing question, not just a legal question.